If your money needs a complete overhaul, stop complaining about the situation and take control of your money.

 8. Opt-in to Electronic or Online Statements

-Make it easier for yourself and opt-in for electronic and online statements and use our email inbox strategy.
+Make it easier for yourself and opt-in for electronic and online statements and use an email inbox strategy.
 Receiving your statements online makes it easier to check your statements on the go and review them for accuracy.
 In some cases, you may save a few dollars a month, as some companies have begun charging for mailing paper statements.

 9. Negotiate a Lower Credit Card Rate